mattermost/docs/source/deployment/enterprise-deployment-guide.rst

 Learning Objectives
 *******************

-This guide provides foundational information necessary when developing a plan for a proof of concept and/or production-level enterprise deployment of the Mattermost on-premises edition.
+This guide provides foundational information necessary when developing a plan for a proof of concept and/or production-level enterprise deployment of Mattermost.

 It will not dive into the technical implementation, but will reference any relevant documentation.

 By the end of this guide you should have an understanding of the high-level requirements for a successful Mattermost Enterprise deployment.

 This includes:

-- Choosing how to deploy the Mattermost Server application
+- Choosing how to deploy the Mattermost Server application.
-- Migrating from other ChatOps platforms
+- Migrating from other ChatOps platforms.
-- Integrating Mattermost with existing Single sign-on (SSO) providers
+- Integrating Mattermost with existing Single sign-on (SSO) providers.
-- First steps/best practices for onboarding users
+- First steps/best practices for onboarding users.

 *******
 Support